The Best Ginger for Nausea and Vomiting During Pregnancy

 Nausea and vomiting affect a large number of pregnant women.
 It is estimated that up to 80% of all pregnant women have some form of nausea and vomiting in the first trimester.
 These symptoms usually resolve around 12-14 weeks.

 However, there are women who have nausea and vomiting throughout their entire pregnancy.
+Mom Knows Best, a blog about everything parenting has an excellent article about the benefits of ginger in pregnancy.

 Evidently, this often debilitating condition can have a significant impact on the quality of a woman’s life, both personally and professionally, and can be emotionally traumatic.
 There are medications to control nausea and vomiting, but many women are afraid to take the medicine for fear of harming the baby.